mullasuleman/mullasuleman.github.io/projects/salt-pepper-sfmc/README.md

 ![Salt&Pepper for SFMC](images/sp-icon-128.png)
 # What is Salt & Pepper for SFMC?
-Adds utilities to Salesforce Marketing Cloud Engagement (SFMC) and Marketing Cloud Account Engagement (MCAE, Pardot)
+Salt & Pepper for SFMC is a browser extension that adds utilities to Salesforce Marketing Cloud Engagement (SFMC) and Marketing Cloud Account Engagement (MCAE, Pardot).

 # Tools
 ### SFMC-E > Email Studio > Data Extensions
 - __Download Data Extension Schema__